-Staff members met to generate a list of root causes or reasons "why" we believe students in the various subgroups are not achieving exemplary on PASS.
-We asked "why" repeatedly.
+Staff members met to generate a list of root causes or reasons "why" we believe students in the various subgroups are not achieving their goals on MAP, exemplary on SCPASS in Science or Social Studies, or Met or Exceed on SCReady.
+While some of the causes are out of our circle of control, we recognize that the reason could be a cause.
 The reasons are as follows:

-- Difficulty with thinking and reasoning skills - Lack of basic fundamentals from grade level to grade level - Differences in ability levels - Weaknesses in grammar, mechanics and clarity in writing - Weaknesses in problem solving - Poor listening skills - Low motivation to achieve maximum ability - Poor test taking skills - Resistance to following directions - Difficulty focusing on and completing tasks - Lack of appropriate materials - Students may be pulled out of classroom for other classes - Disciplinary problems - No help with homework or making sure homework is completed - No parental support (parents do not put an emphasis on the importance of education) - Poor attendance - Tardiness - Special circumstances at home such as divorce, single parent, parent away - Teacher student ratio is too high in all grades - Transportation for students to get to school when they are suspended off the bus
+• Difficulty with thinking and reasoning skills

+- Lack of basic fundamentals from grade level to grade level

+- Differences in ability levels

+- Weaknesses in grammar, mechanics and clarity in writing

+- Weaknesses in problem solving

+- Poor listening skills

+- Low motivation to achieve maximum ability

+- Poor test taking skills

+- Difficulty following directions

+- Difficulty focusing on and completing tasks

+- Lack of appropriate materials

+- Students may be pulled out of classroom for other classes

+- Disciplinary problems

+- No help with homework or making sure homework is completed

+- No parental support (parents do not put an emphasis on the importance of education)

+- Poor attendance

+- Tardiness

+- Special circumstances at home such as divorce, single parent, parent away

+- Teacher student ratio is too high in all grades

+- Transportation for students to get to school when they are suspended off the bus